Riizade/takeout-travel-history/README.md

 This example skips data gaps and subregion crossings, and excludes location data from unknown sources and wifi, as well as excluding location data that has no source. <br />
 `./takeout-travel-history.exe border-crossings -p "C:\Users\XXX\Downloads\takeout-20240112T184310Z-001.zip" -s -m -e wifi -e none -e unknown` <br />

-Here is an example of what the output might look like:
+Here is an example of what the output might look like (this would be a trip from America to Japan with a 1-stop layover in Canada via YYZ):
 ```
 ...
 Wed, 26 Jul 2023 22:30:32 +0000
     |
-    | Taiwan, Province of China
+    | Ontario
+    | Canada
     | Duration: 0 Days
     |
 Thu, 27 Jul 2023 05:09:27 +0000